wanning-lee-2018/IS453-Credit-Scorecard-Model/README.md

 - Data Exploration
 - Data Preparation/Pre-processing
-- Initial Characteristic Analysis ( Weight of Evidence(WOE) binning and univariate screening) -Training and evaluating machine learning model (in this case logistic regression)
+- Initial Characteristic Analysis ( Weight of Evidence(WOE) binning and univariate screening)
+- Training and evaluating machine learning model (in this case logistic regression)
 - Credit scorecard generation

 The python package `scorecardpy` (https://github.com/ShichenXie/scorecardpy)  is used to make the process of credit scorecard model development more efficient.